 The devil appeared in other tempting guises, but Saint Abramius was able to withstand them.
 When his beloved niece Maria strayed from her godly life, he helped her regain her spiritual balance.
 The two died within a few years of each other, both trusting in God's love and forgiveness.

 Reading about the deceptive visions that came to early saints, we may think that such things no longer happen, at least not to those we would call ordinary people.
 But in the book "Everyday Saints" (Pokrov Publications, 2012) Father Tikhon of the Pskov Caves Monastery in northwestern Russia writes about the experiences of some university students in the 1980's.
 Out of curiosity, they arranged nocturnal séances after a professor described the mystical experiments of certain well-known Russian scientists.

 At first the students were fascinated by the answers they received about future events, especially from the "spirit" of Nikolai Gogol, a famous nineteenth-century writer they all admired.
 But one night this spirit began groaning in agony and begging for their help.

 Naively flattered, they readily offered it.
 They were stunned when the spirit said, "If you really are ready to help...then I'd give you some poison."

-The students were firmly convinced that the spirit was urging them to suicide, and that if they remained in its presence they would succumb.
+The students became firmly convinced that the spirit was urging them to suicide, and that if they remained in its presence they would succumb.
 They were equally convinced that only God the Savior could deliver them.

 The Church's stern warning against "mystical experiments" isn't based on outdated superstition.
-In the 21st century, as in the 4th and the 20th, our enemy is still at work.
+In the 21st century, as in the 4th and the 20th, our powerful enemy is still at work.